Go Fuck Your Jewish God is the first demo from Watain,

 yet with a cold tremolo melody cutting through it and circling like a vulture over a carcass.
 This is a good mixture of the

-reminiscent of something from The Secrets of the Black Arts, from Dark Funeral.
-There are moments of brilliance, foreshadowing
+almost reminiscent of something from The Secrets of the Black Arts, from Dark Funeral.
+There are moments of brilliance,

-what would come on the next album, briefly appearing and then vanishing suddenly.
-Everything about this album seems to be
+foreshadowing what would come on the next album, briefly appearing and then vanishing suddenly.
+Everything about this album

-a rejection of the established Black Metal sound of the period in which it was recorded; instead, hearkening back to the '80s
+seems to be a rejection of the established black metal sound of the period in which it was recorded; instead, hearkening back

 The pace slows down and the macabre atmosphere culminates with "Agony Fires", one of the best and most